-Tutoring: San Jose State University provides students with free tutoring at the Learning Assistance Resource Center (LARC) and at the Writing Center.
+Tutoring: San Jose State University provides students with free tutoring at Peer Connections and at the Writing Center.
 Both of these centers will help students at any stage of the writing process, from brainstorming to major reorganization to stylistic polishing.
 Students of all abilities are encouraged to use these services; it is a common myth that these services are for "dumb" students, but no published author made it without another pair of eyes on her/his work.
-LARC is located under the 10th Street parking garage in SSC 600.
+Peer Connections is located under the 10th Street parking garage in SSC 600.
 (408) 924-2587.
 The Writing Center is located on the first floor of Clark Hall in Room 126.
 (408) 924-2308.